Tropical Storm Elsa, back over water, takes aim at Florida | WTOP

-HAVANA (AP) — Tropical Storm Elsa, back over water but still producing heavy rains over Cuba, was expected to move near the lower Florida Keys and the Dry Tortugas on Tuesday, according to the National Hurricane Center.

-Gov. Ron DeSantis on Monday expanded an existing state of emergency to cover a dozen counties that span an area of Florida where Elsa is expected to make a swift passage on Wednesday.

-Elsa made landfall in Cuba on Monday afternoon near Cienega de Zapata, a natural park with few inhabitants.
-It headed northwestward across the island, passing Havana just to the east.

-Elsa’s maximum sustained winds strengthened to 60 mph (95 kph) late Monday.
-Its core was about 20 miles (35 kilometers) north-northeast of Havana and 80 miles (130 kilometers) south-southwest of Key West, Florida.
-It was moving to the north-northwest at 12 mph (19 kph).
+Elsa’s maximum sustained winds strengthened to 60 mph (95 kph) early Tuesday.
+A slow strengthening is forecast through Tuesday night and Elsa could be near hurricane strength before it makes landfall in Florida.
+Its core was about 50 miles (80 kilometers) southwest of Key West, Florida, and 270 miles (435 kilometers) south of Tampa.
+It was continuing to move to the north-northwest at 12 mph (19 kph).

+Three to 5 inches of rainfall with localized totals of up to 8 inches of rain are expected through Wednesday across the Keys and into southwest and western portions of the Florida Peninsula.
+The forecast included the possibility of tornadoes across South Florida Tuesday morning and across the upper peninsula later in the day.

+Gov. Ron DeSantis expanded a state of emergency to cover a dozen counties where Elsa was expected to make a swift passage on Wednesday, and President Joe Biden approved an emergency declaration for the state ahead of the storm.

+Forecasters predicted Elsa would hit coastal Georgia and South Carolina after Florida.
+Georgia’s coast was under a tropical storm watch, as was the South Carolina coast from the Mouth of St. Marys River to South Santee River.
+Forecasters said tornadoes could strike in the eastern Carolinas and Virginia as Elsa moves north.

+The storm surge could reach five feet over normally dry land in the Tampa Bay area if Elsa passes at high tide, forecasters said.
+Commander Col. Ben Jonsson said only essential personnel were being allowed Tuesday morning on MacDill Air Force Base, which is located along the bay on the South Tampa peninsula.

 “The wind is blowing hard and there is a lot of rain.
 Some water is getting under the door of my house.
 In the yard the level is high, but it did not get into the house,” Lázaro Ramón Sosa, a craftsman and photographer who lives in the town of Cienega de Zapata, told The Associated Press by telephone.